-- All the bars are displayed.

-- Only the bar in the middle is displayed.

-- You can select the bars to be displayed.

-- A single bar is displayed as folded.
-This defines the exact position of the bar, which is required for placing it on the building site.
+- Shows all the bars. - Shows only the bar in the middle. - Lets you select the bars you want to display. - Shows a single bar as folded.
+This helps you define the exact position of the bar, which is required for placing the bar on the building site.
 Allplan presents the different directions in which the bar can be folded.
 Select the direction you want to use.

-You can use the Modify Placement Display Mode tool to change the display later.
+You can use the Modify Placement Display Mode tool to change the display mode later.

 Labels can be placed at any time.
-The Display flyout provides the following tools for creating labels at a later stage:
+The Bar Reinforcement task area provides the following tools for creating labels at a later stage:

-Dimension Line, Label
+🔤 Dimension Line, Label